UniversalDependencies/docs/_fr-dep/cc.md

 cc(peine, Et)
 ~~~

 FrenchSpoken also uses the `cc` relation.
 However the standard `conj` relation is not used anymore and has been replaced by a few subrelations (see [conj]() for more details).
-Here are a few examples from FrenchSpoken:

 ~~~ sdparse
 et j'ai vraiment mal vécu ça \n and I really didn't live this well